shreya-chinnari/compiler-phases/README.md

 1. Open the application in your browser (usually `http://localhost:9002`).
 2. Select the desired programming language (Java or C++) from the dropdown.
 3. Enter your code into the editor or click the "Sample" button to load example code.
-4. Click the **"Analyze"** button to perform lexical analysis (Tokens, Symbol Table, Stats, TAC).
+4. Click the **"Lexical"** button to perform lexical analysis (Tokens, Symbol Table, Stats, TAC).
+5. Click the **"Syntax"** button to perform AI-powered syntax analysis (AST, Syntax Errors).
+6. Click the **"Semantic"** button to perform AI-powered semantic analysis (Semantic Errors, Warnings).
-5. Click the **"Generate IC"** button to use the AI model to generate Intermediate Code (Quadruples, Triples, Indirect Triples).
+7. Click the **"Generate IC"** button to use the AI model to generate Intermediate Code (Quadruples, Triples, Indirect Triples).
 This requires a valid `GOOGLE_GENAI_API_KEY`.
-6. Click the **"Generate MC"** button to use the AI model to generate simplified Machine Code.
+8. Click the **"Generate MC"** button to use the AI model to generate simplified Machine Code.
 This also requires a valid `GOOGLE_GENAI_API_KEY`.
-7. View the results in the corresponding tabs in the right-hand panel.
+9. View the results in the corresponding tabs in the right-hand panel.
-8. Use the **Reset** button (trash icon) to clear the editor and results.
+10. Use the **Reset** button (trash icon) to clear the editor and results.
-9. Toggle between Light and Dark modes using the theme switcher in the header.
+11. Toggle between Light and Dark modes using the theme switcher in the header.